-On New Years Eve a group of us will gather in the mediaeval Bell Tower of St. Edward’s church in Cambridge to pray, and reflect, and to ring in the new year.
-We will be participating in a long tradition.
+On New Year’s Eve groups of church bell ringers will gather all over the world to pray, and reflect, and to ring in the new year.
+They will be participating in a long tradition.
 George Herbert imagined Prayer itself as ‘Church Bells beyond the stars heard’ and the great turning point in In Memoriam, Tennyson’s great exploration of time and eternity, mortality and resurrection, doubt and faith, comes with the ringing of bells for the new year and his famous and beautiful lines beginning ‘Ring out, wild bells, to the wild sky,’ and concluding:

 Ring in the valiant man and free,